 I made a small deposit of €100 to test the waters before a make a larger deposit and then made a couple of €1.000 deposits which I invested in the Primary as well as the Secondary market.

 I will be posting monthly or bi-weekly reviews of my portfolio and any issues that come up as I go.
-I hope that this blog will be a good opportunity to exchange knowledge and ideas in order to maximize our returns.
+I hope that this blog will be an excellent opportunity to exchange knowledge and ideas in order to maximize our returns.

 If you like to contact me, my email address is email@example.com